billythemusical/hacking-audio-hardware/docs/assignments.md

 #### Assignment 3
 *Build a new CMOS circuit - Due Oct 19th*

    - Using material from our book or other online resources,  build a circuit that you haven’t made before.
 Document your work and post pics and video to your blog.

+   Some guidance:
-Talk about what worked and what didn’t.
-Did you have to substitute parts?
-Did you have to purchase anything?
+   💻 Talk about what worked and what didn’t.
+   💻 Did you have to substitute parts?
+   💻 Did you have to purchase anything?
 If so, where from and how much was it?
-Did it turn out the way you had hoped?
-Post the schematic and resource that you used as well.
-Redraw the schematic if you think you can do it better or more clearly.
+   💻 Did it turn out the way you had hoped?

+   - Post the schematic and resource that you used as well, whether it's online or from a book.
+You can re-draw the schematic if you think you can do it better or more clearly.

-   - Here is a [list of great online resources](https://docs.google.com/document/d/1gjxx1U3bvpT6oQhSrtqmzX7B6Rh5-sLsodaqWs2NgYs/edit?usp=sharing) for learning more about CMOS chips and finding schematics.
+📝 Here is a [list of great online resources](https://docs.google.com/document/d/1gjxx1U3bvpT6oQhSrtqmzX7B6Rh5-sLsodaqWs2NgYs/edit?usp=sharing) for learning more about CMOS chips and finding schematics.

+## Midterm Project
+*Create Your Own Alien Instrument - From idea to enclosure*

+You will have 4 weeks to complete this assignment.
+The weeks are broken into phases, culminating in a midterm "show and tell".

+#### Phase 1 - Make a plan
+*Due on Oct 26th*

+In this phase, you will choose a circuit you'd like to make.
+The only constraints are:

+  ✔️ It must be capable of making sound.
+  ✔️ It must be interactive - the user must be able to effect the sound.
+  ✔️ It should be battery- (or solar-) powered - nothing that plugs into the wall!

+You will need to:
+  1. Draw the connections to all the parts using standardized schematic notation.
+  2. Determine a build of materials, aka BOM, which includes sources for the materials and their prices.
+  3. Sketch a layout or configuration for the final enclosed device with a description of the device.

+All of the items above should be posted to your blog with any accompanying pictures or videos.
+We will discuss sources, components, tools, and possible builds in class.

+*🚩🚩🚩After showing your plan in class, you should place an order for any parts that you need, remembering that some items may take longer than expected to arrive. 🚩🚩🚩*

+#### Phase 2 - Circuit to protoboard
+*Due on Nov 2nd*

+In this phase, you will:
+1. Build your circuit on a breadboard and then move it to a protoboard, soldering each connection in place.
+By first starting on a breadboard, you can endure that the circuit is working as planned.

+2. Move the design to protoboard.
+It will take some adaptation to move your breadboard design to protoboard and you should be careful to inspect each set of connections for mistakes and short circuits.

+  *👾👾👾 Fixing it later is always much harder than getting it right the first time! 👾👾👾*

+3. Document the process along the way as helpful fixes may be revealed along the way.
+Once the circuit is on the protoboard, you should post a video of it working as planned.

+#### Phase 3 - Protoboard to enclosure
+*Due on Nov 16th*

+You will have two weeks for this phase.

+First you will prep the enclosure to receive the protoboard.
+This includes drilling any holes and/or cutting any pieces necessary.

+Then you will mount the protoboard in your enclosure and affix any knobs, buttons, switches, and the like, and power the device.

+We will have a day of "show and tell" once these are complete.